The CMPs, totaling $45,550 in the aggregate, were for the following:

 The remaining actions on the FDIC’s January list include three terminations of previous cease-and-desist orders; a prompt corrective action order; six prohibition orders; a consent order related to Bank Secrecy Act compliance; and orders restoring nine individuals’ ability to serve with federally insured depository institutions.

 The individuals named in the Section 19 orders, since their prohibition from service, have “demonstrated satisfactory evidence of rehabilitation,” the orders show.
-They are:

 All the above individuals, before working again with an insured institution, must present a copy of the orders granting their requests.